Dicee/simple-kafka-rust/README.md

 ### Low priority
 - implement batching at the producer side and in the broker to improve on IO performance
+- implement filtering based on key-value headers on records

 ### Out-of-scope
 The below features seem too difficult to implement for the amount of time I would like to dedicate to this project, and go beyond my learning objectives: